edgebus/edgebus/README.md

 ### Message security
 `EdgeBus` does tranfer messages as-is.
 There is `Ingress`'s responsibility to provide desired kind of security like **encrypting**, **signing**, etc.

-However implementation of **subscribers** may provide additional security.
+However implementation of **egresses** may provide additional security.
 For example Webhook provides a token header and SSL validation.
-See a subscriber documentation for details.
+See a egress documentation for details.

 ## Administration flow
 ```mermaid